 The Garland Neighborhood Management Academy (GNMA) offers educational classes on a variety of topics important to neighborhood vitality.
 Categories include citizen engagement, leadership development, and neighborhood management.

-GNMA, an important component of the Strategy for Vital Neighborhoods, exists to provide community stakeholders with the tools to actively engage in the municipal government process and to manage neighborhood growth and change.
+GNMA provides community stakeholders with information and tools to actively engage in the municipal government process and to manage neighborhood growth and change.
 The course offerings are designed to educate, inform, and empower residents and organizations to fulfill their role in sustaining thriving neighborhoods.

-Unless otherwise stated, classes are free, but registration required.
+Unless otherwise stated, classes are free, but registration is preferred.

 You can become GNMA "certified" by taking courses in one of three areas of concentration: Citizen Engagement, Leadership Development, and Neighborhood Management.
 The guided tracks allow citizens to focus their training on the critical facets of neighborhood health.
 City Government 101 is a pre-requisite for any of the three certification tracks.
 Participants must complete five courses beyond City Government 101 to become certified.
 Participants will receive certificates of completion for each certification track completed.